beginning of content

 Key facts

-• Zinc is found in many food sources, but is better absorbed from animal-based foods, so vegans and vegetarians need to be extra careful to ensure they get enough.
+• Zinc is found in many foods, but is better absorbed from animal-based foods.

 What is zinc?

-Zinc is a mineral that is essential for many of the body's normal functions and systems, including:
+Zinc is a mineral that helps your cells grow and divide.
+It’s needed for many of your body's normal functions.

-Zinc is naturally found in cells throughout the body.
-It helps the cells to grow and divide, and is necessary for the activity of enzymes, proteins, and DNA (your genes).
-The body cannot make zinc, so you need to get it from the food you eat.
-It is mainly stored in the muscle and bone.
+Your body can’t make zinc, so you need to get it from the food you eat.
+It’s mainly stored in your muscle and bone.

-Having enough zinc is especially important during pregnancy, and for children to ensure they grow and develop properly.
+Having enough zinc is especially important during pregnancy.
+Zinc helps your baby to grow and develop properly.

 How much zinc do I need?

-Stage of life Recommended daily intake for zinc (milligrams per day)
+Stage of Life Recommended dietary intake* of zinc (milligrams per day)

 Adult males 14